I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_openallocation.md

 [out] Supported beginning with Windows 8.

 The offset, in bytes, from the start of the allocation to the start of the subresource.

+`Pitch`

+[out] Supported beginning with Windows 8.

+The pitch, in bytes, of the allocation—that is, the distance, in bytes, to the start of the next row.

 ## Requirements